 - Teaching is a highly relational activity.
 Teachers must continually bring the best of themselves to highly challenging practice environments.
 The diversity of teachers and Alberta contexts demands resources aligned with teachers' particular situations and issues. - The reputation of, and confidence in, individual teachers are informed by the behaviour of the collective (the profession), so this strategic direction is interdependent with the next strategic direction. - ATA union and professional functions seek to achieve this strategic direction.
 Individual teacher engagement is aligned with hallmarks of the profession in Alberta.
-These include the Code of Professional Conduct, continuous learning, research and a defined knowledge base (learning sciences). - Actions in this strategic direction include continued ways to sustain the calibre of Alberta teachers in current and future environments.
+These include a code of professional conduct, continuous learning, research and a defined knowledge base (learning sciences). - Actions in this strategic direction include continued ways to sustain the high quality and exceptional calibre of Alberta teachers in current and future environments.
 Those actions, which include the recruitment of diverse, highly competent teachers, may involve influencing postsecondary teacher preparation programs and continuing competence.